remnrem/luna-doc/docs/ref/manipulations.md

 This can be useful if one wants to include individual-level variables when defining a script variable.
 If it isn't clear why you'd want to do this, then there is no need to worry about using this command.

+<h3>Methods</h3>

+Named variables are set or overridden within the active Luna session, allowing script-level parameters to be dynamically assigned during processing rather than requiring all values to be specified at launch.

 <h3>Parameters</h3>